TEMOS: Generating diverse human motions from textual descriptions: Evaluation details

 Finally, the JL2P~\cite{Ahuja2019Language2PoseNL} code release does not include the evaluation.
 We therefore chose to reimplement our evaluation which we compute directly on 3D coordinates, rather than the standardized (mean subtraction, division by standard deviation) version as explained in \if\sepappendix1{Section~4.1} \else{Section~\ref{subsec:datasets}} \fi of the main paper.

-\textbf{Human study details.} The pairwise comparison results in \if\sepappendix1{Figure~3} \else{Figure~\ref{fig:humanstudy}} \fi of the main paper are obtained as follows.
-We randomly sample 20 test descriptions and generate motion visualizations (as in the supplemental video~\cite{projectpage_temos}) from all the three previous methods \cite{Ahuja2019Language2PoseNL,Ghosh_2021_ICCV,lin2018}, our method, and the ground truth.
-From these visualizations, we create pairs of videos for each comparison, randomly swapping the left-right order of the video in each question.
-We display the text as well as the pair of videos simultaneously to Amazon Mechanical Turker workers.
+\textbf{Perceptual study details.} The results of the pairwise comparisons in \if\sepappendix1{Figure~3} \else{Figure~\ref{fig:humanstudy}} \fi of the main paper are obtained as follows.
+We randomly sample 100 test descriptions and generate motion visualizations (as in the supplemental video~\cite{projectpage_temos}) from all the three previous methods \cite{Ahuja2019Language2PoseNL,Ghosh_2021_ICCV,lin2018}, our method, and the ground truth (500 videos).
+From these visualizations, we create pairs of videos for each comparison, randomly swapping the left-right order of the video in each question (also 500 videos).
+For the semantic study, we display the text as well as the pair of videos simultaneously to Amazon Mechanical Turker (AMT) workers.
 The workers are asked to answer the question: ``Which motion corresponds better to the textual description?''.
-Each worker answers a batch of questions, where the first 5 questions are discarded and used as a `warmup' for the task.
-We further added 3 `catch trials' to detect unqualified workers, whose batch we discarded in our evaluation.
-We detected 4 such workers out of 25.
-Each pair of videos is shown to multiple workers between 4 and 7, from which we compute a majority vote to determine which generation is better than the other.
+For the realism study, we use the same set of motion pairs and display them to other AMT workers but without showing the text description.
+They are asked to answer the question: ``Which motion is more realistic?''.
+For both studies, each worker answers a batch of questions, where the first 3 questions are discarded and used as a `warmup' for the task.
+We further added 2 `catch trials' to detect unqualified workers, whose batch we discarded in our evaluation.
+We detected exactly 20 such workers out of 100 in both studies.
+Each pair of videos is shown to multiple workers between 2 and 5 (4 in average), from which we compute a majority vote to determine which generation is better than the other.
 If there is a tie, we assign a 0.5 equal score to both methods.
-The resulting percentage is computed over the 20 test descriptions.
+The resulting percentage is computed over the 100 test descriptions.